kubzie17/quickbook-testing/cypress/quickbook-cypress-exercise-sheet.md

 After deleting a booking, assert that the deleted booking name no longer appears on the page.

 ### Task 14 — Use `.within()`
 Find a specific booking in the bookings list and click the delete button inside that booking only.
+NB edit current delete tests, no need to create a new one

 ### Task 15 — Services page loads